conmaol/gadelica/grammar/nouns.md

 - Subject of a verb
 - [Object of a verb](#object-of-a-verb)
+- Argument of copula

 #### Subject of a verb

-A nominative noun can function as the subject of a verb.
+The most common use of nominative nouns is to function as the subject of a verb.

 In the following example, a nominative *proper noun* is being used as the subject of (a form of) the predicative verb *bi*: